quaive/quaive.manual/en/workspaces/workspace_overview.rst

 -------------------

 The gearwheel icon opens the settings section.
 Here all metadata of a workspace is stored and managed.
-Also the members of a workspace and the workspaces security settings can be edited in this area.
+Also the members of a workspace and the workspace security settings can be edited in this area.

 Learn more about managing the workspace settings here: :ref:`workspace-settings-label`